hobbyquaker/node-red-contrib-polymer/README.md

 #### What are the differences between node-red-dashboard and node-red-contrib-polymer?

+* Uses [Polymer](https://www.polymer-project.org) instead of Angular.
+I don't like Angular.
+Your mileage may vary.
 * Sites: You can create an unlimited number of independent dashboards.
 * Hash-Navigation: Sites and pages are reflected as an URL hash, you can directly jump to a specific page.
 * When Deploying in Node-RED the current Page will be preserved after reload.
 It's even possible to optionally preserve